 Sometimes when I look at Kelly the only feature I can distinguish in all those tortie markings is her extremely round eyes.

-“The Roundest Eyes” is a hand printed, hand tinted linoleum block print of a very round tortoiseshell cat, matted and framed and ready to hang.
+“The Roundest Eyes” is a hand printed, hand tinted linoleum block print of a very slender tortoiseshell cat with very round eyes, matted and framed and ready to hang.
 Image is 8″ x 12″, with mat and frame outside dimensions 11″ x 14″ or 16″ x 20″.
 “The Goddess” is the other print in this set.

 Options for ordering: